thomas-young-2013/open-box/docs/en/advanced_usage/transfer_learning.md

 𝒚 is an array, including multiple objectives for configuration 𝒙.
 For multi-objective problems with 𝑝 objectives, we propose to transfer the knowledge about 𝑝 objectives individually.
-Thus, the transfer learning of multiple objectives is turned into 𝑝 singleobjective transfer learning processes.
+Thus, the transfer learning of multiple objectives is turned into 𝑝 single-objective transfer learning processes.
 For each dimension of the objectives, we take the following transfer-learning technique.
 1) We first train a surrogate model 𝑀𝑖 on 𝐷𝑖 for the 𝑖𝑡ℎ prior task